-If 2018 was the year of HIIT, 2019 is all about LIIT as one of the hottest fitness trends across the country.
+If 2018 was the year of high intensity interval training (HIIT), 2019 is all about low intensity interval training (LIIT) as one of the hottest fitness trends across the country.

 Similar to HIIT, LIIT includes difficult intervals followed by easier intervals.
 The difference is the rest period between intervals and the ability to change difficult exercises.
 A good workout routine would include both HIIT and LIIT components, but you should adjust the program to meet you fitness needs and level.

 Make it work for you

 LIIT can be just as effective as HIIT for burning calories and weight loss.
 The key is to do LIIT for a longer time.
 For example, you would need to put in 40 minutes of work to replace one 20-minute session of HIIT.

 Looking for increased mobility, strength, cardiovascular endurance and flexibility?
 LIIT combines cardio and strength components and is less vigorous.